MateoCerquetella/polymorphism-ts/README.md

 The main reason for using interfaces is to achieve polymorphism and to provide developers with the ability to implement interface methods in their own way in the future.

-In this example I will use TypeScript and I will put the repository at the end of the note

 Suppose we have an interface and three classes:

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/6cn3ocgbfbn4n8ncc3b7.png)